oroinc/documentation/user/back-office/sales/sales-territories.rst

       "**Name**","The name specified for your territory."
       "**Owner**","Limits the list of users who can manage the territory."
-      "**Priority**","Territory with the highest priority (e.g. 1) will be assigned to the record in case of overlapping definitions.
-The lower is the number, the higher is the priority.
+      "**Priority**","A territory with the highest priority (e.g., 1) will be assigned to the record in case of overlapping definitions.
+The lower the number, the higher the priority.
 For more details on priorities, see the next section of the guide."
       "**Description**","If necessary, enter a short but meaningful description related to the territory you are creating."

 Set a Priority
 ^^^^^^^^^^^^^^

-Setting a priority determines what records the territory should display, or which territory should display what data.
+Setting a priority determines what records a territory should display or which territory should display what data.

-.. note:: Please avoid using negative priority numbers as this may cause the confusion.
+.. note:: Always use positive numbers.

 As an illustration, two overlapping territories have been created - **Leads France** and **Leads Paris**.
-These two territories will overlap if some of leads' addresses have France specified for the country and Paris for the city within the same address record.
+These two territories will overlap if some of the leads' addresses have France specified for the country and Paris for the city within the same address record.

 .. image:: /user/img/sales/sales_territories/leads_france_paris.png
    :alt: The list of all territories highlighting the two that overlap Paris